 Why Market Cap Matters (With Crypto)

-The concept of market capitalization is more important with crypto currencies than any other asset class.
+The concept of market cap is more important with crypto currencies than any other asset class.
 This is especially because it says how important and popular a cryptocurrency already is in comparison to the thousands of other coins out there.

-The higher the market capitalization of a cryptocurrency, the more important the project itself and its token is, the higher the liquidity when trading the cryptocurrency/token and the more people know about and have been exposed to the project’s idea or ecosystem.
+The higher the market cap of a cryptocurrency, the more important the project itself and its token is, the higher the liquidity when trading the cryptocurrency/token and the more people know about and have been exposed to the project’s idea or ecosystem.

 There are three additional reasons as to why market cap is one of the central metrics looked at with cryptocurrencies: